zkpyc/zkpyc/README.md

 ## Acknowledgements

 This work is based upon the author's [master's thesis](https://fse.studenttheses.ub.rug.nl/33067/), which was written at the University of Groningen and TNO (Department of Applied Cryptography & Quantum Algorithms).

+The logo used in this repository, `zkpyc-logo.svg`, is a derivative of the official Python logo.
+Usage of the derived logo has been approved by the Python Software Foundation (PSF) under the terms of their [trademark usage policy](https://www.python.org/psf/trademarks/).

 ## Issues and Contact